Deep Dive Sessions

 An Interactive City Walk: A Cross-Section of the AdNEB Project

-“Advancing the New European Bauhaus” (short: AdNEB) links expertise from various disciplines at the German Environment Agency to address the question “How do we want to live in the future?” in line with the objectives of the European Green Deal.
-In a joint workshop, we would like to discuss thematic synergies and reflect on connections for future urban development.
-The aim is to sharpen awareness for the interdisciplinary interplay of blue-green infrastructure, mobility, architecture, climate adaptation, and environmental justice in the urban context for everyday situations.
+The in-house research project “Advancing the New European Bauhaus” (short: AdNEB) links expertise from various disciplines at the German Environment Agency to address the question “How do we want to live in the future?” in line with the objectives of the European Green Deal.
+As part of the follow-up project (AdNEB II), a virtual and interactive city walk is used to spatially situate the AdNEB topics visible in inner urban space: blue-green infrastructure, mobility, architecture, climate adaptation, and environmental justice.

 Host & organisation: Karl Eckert, UBA